 Enter a search request and press enter.
 Press Esc or the X to close.

-Receiving SCO's Lifetime Achievement Award - the highest honor bestowed by the college - was Allan Barker, OD '75.
-Dr. Barker is known for his practice success in North Carolina and his leadership of Optometry Cares - the AOA's Foundation.
+Receiving SCO's Lifetime Achievement Award - the highest honor bestowed by the college - was Joel Zaba, OD '69, FAAO.
+Dr. Zaba was honored for his extensive research, publications, and efforts to help establish the connections between learning and vision.

-Members of SCO's Class of 1969 were also recognized as they returned for their 50-year reunion during Fall Homecoming and Continuing Education Weekend.
-Each attendee was presented with a 50-year commemorative diploma.
+Members of SCO's Class of 1966 were also recognized as they returned for their 50-year reunion during Fall Homecoming and Continuing Education Weekend.
+Each attendee was presented a 50-year commemorative diploma.